Summary

 Practice the Honest Inventory

 Think of a recent mistake or failure that still bothers you.
 Write it down without justifying why it happened or beating yourself up about it.
-Then answer Marcus's three questions: What actually happened?
+Then answer Anthony's three questions: What actually happened?
 What can I learn from this?
 What will I do differently next time?

 Consider: